How to choose the best boiler heat exchanger for commercial heating projects

 Cast iron heat exchangers

-Cast iron is composed of iron, carbon (high ratio), silicon, and may contain traces of other elements.
+Cast iron is composed of iron, carbon, silicon, and may contain traces of other elements.
 Traditionally dominating the market, a large number of cast iron sectional boilers are still installed in buildings across the UK.

 Cast iron is a robust, heavy material and not easy to break.
 Originally, it was used due to its tolerance to sulphurous flue gases – a by-product of burning coal.